lucasgs/paycal/README.md

 Monthly: 6066
 Yearly:  72800
 ```
 ## Test

-Run the following to run tests
+Execute the following to run all the tests

 `cargo test`